 You can enter candidates in the June and November exam series.
-If your school is in India, you can also enter your candidates in the March exam series.

 Check you are using the syllabus for the year the candidate is taking the exam.

 Private candidates can enter for this syllabus.
 Some components are not available to private candidates.
 For more information, please refer to the Cambridge Guide to Making Entries.